 Diagnosis

 • Eye refraction.
-This test uses special equipment that measures your eyes.
-You may be asked to look through a device that contains wheels of different lenses, called a phoropter.
-This device helps judge which combination gives you the sharpest vision.
-Some doctors may use a hand-held instrument called a retinoscope to evaluate the eyes.
+This test uses special equipment that measures the eyes.
+It may involve looking through a device that contains wheels of different lenses, called a phoropter.
+This device helps judge which combination offers the sharpest vision.
+Some eye doctors may use a hand-held instrument called a retinoscope to check the eyes.

 • Keratometry.
 This exam involves focusing a circle of light on the cornea and measures the reflection.
 This determines the basic shape of the cornea.